 Here’s the good news: If you check off all the right boxes, you’re somebody we want, because you are most likely to succeed!
-That’s the promise of Project Steno: We’ll help you make the right career choice, we’ll help you find the right school — and we’ll help pay the bills with ongoing tuition assistance.
+That’s the promise of Project Steno: We’ll help you make the right career choice, we’ll help you find the right school, and we’ll help pay the bills with our Merit Award program.

 How do I get started?

-A-to-Z programs exist in many locations across the United States to allow prospective court reporting students to try out court reporting over a six- to eight-week period without making a financial or life commitment.
-Students are provided with the use of a stenographic machine and taught rudimentary court reporting (machine shorthand).
-The entire goal is to see whether students have a proclivity and an interest in court reporting BEFORE they make the full commitment to court reporting school.
-NCRA’s online A-to-Z Program is coming soon!
-Info at www.DiscoverSteno.org.
+Basic Training is taught by volunteer court reporters nationwide.
+Weeknight or weekend sessions are available and begin every couple of weeks.
+Basic Training allows prospective students to learn about court reporting and captioning over a three- to six-week period without making a financial or life commitment.
+Students are provided with the use of a stenographic machine and taught rudimentary steno (machine shorthand).
+The entire goal is to see whether students have a proclivity and an interest in this career BEFORE they make the full commitment to school.
+Inquire at BasicTraining@ProjectSteno.org.

-Do I need a steno machine to participate in the A-to-Z Program?
+Do I need a steno machine to participate in these introductory programs?

-Yes, but in most cases, the volunteers running the A-to-Z Program will coordinate for students to get their hands on a steno machine to borrow during the six to eight weeks of the program.
+Yes, but in most cases, the volunteers running the program will coordinate for students to get their hands on a steno machine to borrow during the program.

-A student who completes court reporting school in two to three years, which is about the time frame for successful students, the cost is generally in the $25,000 to $30,000 range OVERALL.
-However, a major component of Project Steno is to reduce that cost through tuition assistance.
+A student who completes court reporting school in two to three years, which is about the time frame for successful students, the cost is generally in the $20,000 range including tuition, equipment and fees.

-How long does it take to complete court reporting school?
+How long does it take to complete school?

 Court reporting is different in that students work toward speed and accuracy thresholds for capturing and converting speech to text rather than merely earning a certain amount of credits for completing courses.
 For some students, completing school can take as little as two years.
 For others, it’s three or four years.
 There are no guarantees.
-That’s why Project Steno believes participation in an A-to-Z Program to test a student’s proclivity and interest for court reporting before enrolling in school is such a great idea.
+That’s why Project Steno believes participation in an introductory program to test a student’s proclivity and interest for court reporting or captioning before enrolling in school is such a great idea.

 What is the purpose of Project Steno?

-Quite simply, the concept is to ensure that more qualified students enroll in court reporting school so that more court reporters complete school and enter the workforce.
-Project Steno aims to reduce the cost of court reporting education for qualified students.
-It will provide guidance and mentoring to students to help them get through school.
+Quite simply, the concept is to ensure that more qualified students enroll in school so that more court reporters/captioners complete school and enter the workforce.
+Project Steno aims to introduce prospective students to the profession and provide tuition relief through Merit Awards.
+Project Steno also provides guidance and mentoring to students to help them get through school.